Is the industry exporting banned pesticides?

 7. Annex 1 of the PIC Ordinance (ChemPICO; SR 814.82) (...) contains active ingredients that are not included in the list of active ingredients approved for use in plant protection products in accordance with Annex 1 of the Plant Protection Ordinance, and that meet the following criteria:

-– The substances have not been approved on the basis of an assessment of the risks to human health and the environment;
+–There is no authorisation of the substances based on an assessment of the risks to human health and the environment;

 – the substances have been classified in certain hazard categories with respect to dangers to human health or the environment; and